R. K. Khanna Tennis Complex

 R. K. Khanna Tennis Complex is a tennis stadium in New Delhi, India.
 It has a centre court, six match courts and six warm-up courts.
 It has a capacity of 5,015.

 About

 The stadium was opened in 1982, and was renovated in 2009.

 The arena was named after Raj Kumar Khanna, a former president of the All India Tennis Association (AITA) and a former non-playing captain of the India Davis Cup team.

 It was a venue for the tennis events at the 1982 Asian Games and 2010 Commonwealth Games.
 It is also used sometimes for India's Fed Cup and Davis Cup matches.

-From 2012 it will annually host the India Open, a WTA Challenger Tournament.
+From 2014 it is annually hosting the Delhi Open, a ATP Challenger Tour.

 Centre Court at night at the 2010 Commonwealth Games Mixed Doubles Final between Scotland and Australia.